 We’ll do everything we can to get as much of your treatment covered by insurance as possible.
 That might mean you’ll undergo detox at a separate facility than your residential or outpatient program.
 Even so, we’ll only direct you to treatment providers that work with your insurance policy and that meet a level of care we deem is acceptable for your recovery needs.

 With Addiction Treatment Services, you’ll get expert guidance in the search for a rehab program that’s affordable, optimally located, effective and reputable.
-No matter where you’re located in the U.S., get the ball rolling today on detox and rehab services for yourself or a loved one by calling Addiction Treatment Services at the number below.
+No matter where you’re located in the U.S., get the ball rolling today on detox and rehab center services for yourself or a loved one by calling Addiction Treatment Services at the number below.